HSSH686/top_trumps_pokemon/README.md

 # Top Trumps Pokemon

-This is the final project created for Python course I complered with CFG.
+This is the final project created for the Python course I completed with CFG.

 It is a game of Top Trumps, using the [Pokemon API](https://pokeapi.co/), where you play against the computer.